 Thirteen years ago, waking to similar weather and calm blue eyes opening opposite my own as a strong hand pressed against my back and held me close.
 A voice that had come to feel like home said “I woke up earlier and you were all I recognised.
 I didn’t know who I was, but I knew you and everything was alright”.
 I tilted my head down to smile an exhausted smile against a warm chest as my arms reached around broad shoulders.
 We hadn’t yet put words to what we were to each other but delicate threads had begun to wrap around us and vibrant colours flickered in our peripheral vision.
 I was wearing loose jeans and one of his old t-shirts.
 An unfamiliar feeling settled into my skin, that this is what unconditional means, and for the first time in memory I wasn’t scared of having anchors and everything changed.

-I got out of bed and made coffee and allowed myself to connect these events as heralds of a shift in perception.
+A connection between these events as heralds of a shift in perception.
 Sometimes everything changes when you realise that separation must take the form of a vicious tearing rather than a gentle drifting apart.
 Sometimes change comes from choosing a course of action based on the unquestionable justification held in the defence of someone unable to defend themselves.
 Sometimes it comes from the realisation that forever is neither a furnace nor a flare of antimatter but a calm ocean in the moment when you realise you can breathe underwater.